 In the midst of the daily hustle to drive growth, marketers are often left with little time to reflect on what they would’ve done differently if they had the chance.
-Indeed, many have little time to deploy new technologies, much less pontificate about how those experiences could be improved.
+Indeed, most of us have little time to deploy new technologies, much less pontificate about how those experiences could be improved.

 In other words, the executives wished they focused on meaningful goals and set up their teams for success.